-Our Cerasuolo di Vittoria is produced from the countryside around Dorilli, between the sea and the Iblean mountains, known as the centre of excellence for Sicilian food, comes our Cerasuolo di Vittoria.
-The name of the only DOCG in Sicily comes from ‘Cerasa’, cherry in Sicilian dialect.
-It is produced from the indigenous varieties Nero d’Avola and Frappato.
-A unique wine, recognisable and unforgettable for its youthful flavours and aromas of cherry, strawberry and pomegranate, due to the particular soil and climate in which the grapes are cultivated also.
+Our Cerasuolo di Vittoria is produced from the countryside around Dorilli, between the sea and the Iblean mountains, the area of Sicilian food par excellence.
+The name of the only Sicilian DOCG derives of ‘cerasa’, cherry in Sicilian dialect.
+The wine is produced from the indigenous varieties Nero d’Avola and Frappato.
+A unique wine, recognisable and unforgettable; aromas of cherry, strawberry and pomegranate, fruits of the particular soils and climate where the grapes are cultivated also.
 A wine in the wake of an ancient tradition, but with a youthful manner like no other Sicilian red wine.

 Territories & Wineries